Key Takeaways

 Identify websites that have broken links, particularly those pointing to content related to your industry.
 Reach out to the webmasters, alerting them to the broken link, and suggest your content as a replacement.

-This, of course, is dependent upon that you actually have a content piece that can replace this.
+This, of course, is dependent upon you actually having a content piece that can replace it.
 If you are playing your cards smart, you create a piece of content before reaching out so you have a new source ready for them covering the subject they originally linked to.

 Participating in Industry Forums and Discussions